flexsurfer/feathers_mxml_spark/README.md

 ### Known issues

-The editor will highlight percent values in red.
+The Intellij Idea will highlight percent values in red.
 However, the compiler will compile this file without issues.
-This issue can be fixed only in a future version of the Feathers SDK.
+Unfortunately this issue can be fixed only in the Starling library, because this issue in the Idea https://youtrack.jetbrains.com/issue/IDEA-70677